 See the difference with visual creativity?

-thinking, you are doing yourself a disservice to your innovative process.
+If you don’t give yourself the ability to exercise right-brain thinking, you are doing yourself a disservice to your innovative process.

 When working with a client or brainstorming, I almost always use a whiteboard or my pen-enabled tablet.
 The open nature of the interaction provides a direct brain-paper connection, which is more natural and doesn’t interrupt or slow down the flow of ideas.
 Using visually oriented, pen-enabled programs like NoteDex, I can sketch out and visualize my ideas.
 Once I have done this at a high level, I will then return to my desk to flesh out the concept in more detail using the keyboard.

 So, let's go a bit deeper and learn more about the magical connection between hand-brain connection.
 If we allow yourself to use the proper tools during the creative process, your results will be higher quality, more creative, and more successful!